Guazzihub/Slack-Transcription-App/README.md

 # Transcription App

 This Slack App integrates with Whisper API to transcribe audio files and send the transcription data to a webhook.
-The bot accepts an audio URL submitted through Slack, processes the file, and sends the transcription with customizable form data to a webhook.
+The App accepts an audio URL submitted through Slack, processes the file, and sends the transcription with customizable form data to a webhook.

 ## Features
-- Interactive Slack bot.
+- Interactive Slack App.
 - Transcribe audio files using Whisper API.
 - Send data wherever you want using Webhooks.
 - Built using environment variables for security.